 What attracted you to the cannabis industry?

 There are a variety of cannabis jobs to fill out there, but no matter which one you’re targeting, you’ll run into this interview question.
 Out of the common cannabis job interview questions, it may seem the easiest to answer.
 Mentioning that you’re an avid cannabis consumer and a regular at a local dispensary is a start, but going beyond that is ideal.
 According to Statista, two of the most common reasons people join the cannabis industry is for the opportunity to create change and exercise the ability to empower others.
 Take some time to think about this question, and dig deeper than your love of the euphoria marijuana brings.

 Tell me about a time you handled a difficult situation at work.

 Choose a challenging situation you’ve dealt with that showcases your cognitive flexibility and innovative nature.
 Our cannabis staffing team knows that most cannabis employers are looking to see if you’re willing to deal with difficult situations head-on and always ready to learn.
 Stay calm and confident answering this question and avoid getting into the details you’d cover if you were talking to a friend.
 Furthermore, spend more time discussing the resolution than the conflict or challenge and prepare for follow-up cannabis interview questions.

 What are your strengths and weaknesses?

 In presenting your strengths, avoid reciting a list of adjectives.
 Choose a few strengths that are relevant to the cannabis position and be prepared to share examples.
-Make sure to note your customer service skills, especially if you’re going for a dispensary role, such as a budtender position.
+Make sure to note your customer service skills, especially if you’re going for a cannabis dispensary job, such as a budtender position.
 Customer service and communication skills are always useful.
 On the other hand, when you’re asked to discuss weaknesses, the cannabis employer wants to take note of any potential red flags and measure your honesty.
 Think of something you honestly struggle with but are making a solid effort to improve.
 In speaking to a variety of cannabis employers, our cannabis staffing team knows that hiring managers appreciate honesty.
 However, find a weakness to discuss that isn’t a major deterrent.